Offset Charge Dependence of Measurement-Induced Transitions in Transmons

-Circuit quantum electrodynamics (cQED) with transmon qubits is a leading platform for quantum information processing with superconducting circuits, enabling dispersive qubit readout via coupling to a readout microwave resonator~\cite{Blais2004cQED,Wallraff2005,Koch2007ChargeInsensitive}.
-Impressive progress has been achieved towards high-fidelity and quantum non-demolition (QND) qubit readout in this architecture, notably thanks to the development of amplifiers operating near the quantum limit~\cite{Yamamoto2008, Castellanos-Beltran2008, PhysRevLett.106.110502, Macklin2015Sep} and to optimization of the system parameters~\cite{Bultink_Dicarlo_2016,PhysRevApplied.7.054020, Takmakov2021Jun, Sunada2022Apr, Swiadek2024Enhancing, jerger2024dispersivequbitreadoutintrinsic, Spring2024}.
-A key tenet of the dispersive readout is that increasing the number of photons probing the readout resonator should improve the signal-to-noise ratio (SNR) while preserving QND~\cite{Blais2004cQED}.
-However, it is experimentally observed that increasing the photon number leads to unwanted qubit transitions, thereby negating the benefits of using strong readout drives~\cite{Jeffrey2014,Sank2016Measurement, Minev2019, PhysRevApplied.7.054020, Khezri2023MIST}.
+Circuit quantum electrodynamics (cQED) with transmon qubits is a leading platform for quantum information processing, enabling dispersive qubit readout via coupling to a microwave resonator~\cite{Blais2004cQED,Wallraff2005,Koch2007ChargeInsensitive}.
+Impressive progress has been achieved towards high-fidelity and quantum non-demolition (QND) qubit readout in this architecture, notably thanks to the development of amplifiers operating near the quantum limit~\cite{Yamamoto2008, Castellanos-Beltran2008, PhysRevLett.106.110502, Macklin2015Sep} and to \bd{device optimization}~\cite{Bultink_Dicarlo_2016,PhysRevApplied.7.054020, Takmakov2021Jun, Sunada2022Apr, Swiadek2024Enhancing, jerger2024dispersivequbitreadoutintrinsic, Spring2024}.
+A key tenet of the dispersive readout is that increasing the number of photons probing the readout resonator should improve signal-to-noise ratio (SNR) while preserving QND~\cite{Blais2004cQED}.
+However, it is experimentally observed that increasing the photon number leads to unwanted qubit transitions, thereby negating the benefits of strong readout drives~\cite{Jeffrey2014,Sank2016Measurement, Minev2019, PhysRevApplied.7.054020, Khezri2023MIST}.
 This limits the rate of information extraction, creating a bottleneck for error correction in superconducting quantum processors.